 Approval of Monitoring Plans

-(1) Based on an application that includes the information submitted in accordance with OAR 340-212-0230, the Department will approve the monitoring plans submitted by the owner or operator by confirming that the plans satisfy the requirements in 340-212-0210.
+(1) Based on an application that includes the information submitted in accordance with OAR 340-212-0230, DEQ will approve the monitoring plans submitted by the owner or operator by confirming that the plans satisfy the requirements in OAR 340-212-0210.

-(2) The Department may condition its approval on the owner or operator collecting additional data on the indicators to be monitored for a pollutant-specific emissions unit, including required compliance or performance testing, to confirm that the monitoring will provide data sufficient to satisfy the requirements of OAR 340-212-0200 through 340-212-0280 and to confirm the appropriateness of an indicator range(s) or designated condition(s) proposed to satisfy 340-212-0210(1)(b) and (c) and consistent with the schedule in 340-212-0220(4).
+(2) DEQ may condition its approval on the owner or operator collecting additional data on the indicators to be monitored for a regulated pollutant-specific emissions unit, including required compliance or performance testing, to confirm that the monitoring will provide data sufficient to satisfy the requirements of OAR 340-212-0200 through 340-212-0280 and to confirm the appropriateness of an indicator range or designated condition proposed to satisfy OAR 340-212-0210(1)(b) and (c) and consistent with the schedule in OAR 340-212-0220(4).

-(3) If the Department approves the proposed monitoring, the Department will establish one or more permit terms or conditions that specify the required monitoring in accordance with OAR 340-218-0050(3)(a).
+(3) If DEQ approves the proposed monitoring, DEQ will establish one or more permit terms or conditions that specify the required monitoring in accordance with OAR 340-218-0050(3)(a).
 At a minimum, the permit will specify:

 (a) The approved monitoring approach that includes all of the following:

-(A) The indicator(s) to be monitored (such as temperature, pressure drop, emissions, or similar parameter);
+(A) The indicator to be monitored (such as temperature, pressure drop, emissions, or similar parameter);

-(B) The means or device to be used to measure the indicator(s) (such as temperature measurement device, visual observation, or CEMS); and
+(B) The means or device to be used to measure the indicator (such as temperature measurement device, visual observation, or CEMS); and

 (C) The performance requirements established to satisfy OAR 340-212-0210(2) or (4), as applicable.

-(b) The means by which the owner or operator will define an exceedance or excursion for purposes of responding to and reporting exceedances or excursions under OAR 340-212-0250 and 340-212-0260.
+(b) The means by which the owner or operator will define an exceedance or excursion for purposes of responding to and reporting exceedances or excursions under OAR 340-212-0250 and OAR 340-212-0260.
 The permit will specify the level at which an excursion or exceedance will be deemed to occur, including the appropriate averaging period associated with such exceedance or excursion.
-For defining an excursion from an indicator range or designated condition, the permit may either include the specific value(s) or condition(s) at which an excursion occurs, or the specific procedures that will be used to establish that value or condition.
-If the latter, the permit will specify appropriate notice procedures for the owner or operator to notify the Department upon any establishment or reestablishment of the value;
+For defining an excursion from an indicator range or designated condition, the permit may either include the specific value or condition at which an excursion occurs, or the specific procedures that will be used to establish that value or condition.
+If the latter, the permit will specify appropriate notice procedures for the owner or operator to notify DEQ upon any establishment or reestablishment of the value;

 (c) The obligation to conduct the monitoring and fulfill the other obligations specified in OAR 340-212-0250 through 340-212-0270;